sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 <Program> ::= <u64> // Can store a program for up to 6 bits
 ```

-lvv takes verilog as input, but converts it into LutLang before performing optimizations and then converts it back into verilog.
+lvv takes Verilog as input, but converts it into LutLang before performing optimizations and then converts it back into Verilog.

 Below we give an example of a half-adder written in LutLang: